We offer an alternative to highly organized environments by removing many of the barriers to self-directed play.

 9:30 - 10a: Morning meeting with daily intention-setting.

 10ish: We will head to Maria Hernandez park if weather permits.
-We will spend time in the grassy area enjoying summer-themed, nature-based activities (see monthly themes below).
+We will spend time in the grassy area enjoying fall-themed, nature-based activities.

 The kids will end with some playground time and eat their lunch either in the park or back inside.
 There are a lot of ‘maybes’ as we aim to be flexible and let the kids have choices within their day while still maintaining a structure they can rely on.

-12:30ish: Once inside, there will be an optional activity such as weaving, watercoloring, miniboat construction and a readaloud.
+12:30ish: Once inside, there will be an optional activity such as weaving, sketching, leaf-pressing and a readaloud.
 The kids may each also choose to do something independently such as art, reading, tinkering, resting, playing.

 2p: Closing circle to go over our day, create some closure with regard to our original intentions and sharing some gratitude about the things we experienced.
 Pick up is from 2:30 - 3p.